Forensicom/Bootcamp/README.md

 ## Results

 * What has been the business impact of this company so far?\
+From platform to Powered by League, capitalizing on PArtner relationships to expand.
+By February 2020, League was offering its HBX to wealth management and benefits provider Canada Life‘s customers.
+Months later, the company announced its ‘Powered by League’ partner program to power digital health infrastructure for pharmacies, health systems, and financial institutions.
+By the end of the year, League had partnered with Loblaw Companies to build the grocery giant’s new health-focused app, PC Health (Wittington Ventures is also notably the subsidiary of a holding company owned by the Weston family, which also owns and operates Loblaws).
+League also signed agreements in 2021 to build the health and benefits and benefits platform for Humana, the third-largest health insurance provider in the United States.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?\